HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-19-Python-Function.md

 ## Keyword arguments

-A *keyword argument* is a name-value pair that we pass to a function.
+A <i class="term">keyword argument</i> is a name-value pair that we pass to a function.
 Keyword arguments free us from worrying about having to worry about correctly ordering arguments in the function call because Python knows where each value should go.

 ```python